godotengine/godot-docs/tutorials/optimization/using_servers.rst

   allows creating 3D objects directly with the server API and using them.
 * For 2D, the :ref:`World2D <class_World2D>` resource (obtainable in the :ref:`Viewport <class_Viewport>`
   and :ref:`CanvasItem <class_CanvasItem>` nodes)
-  nodes) contains functions to get the *VisualServer Canvas*, and the *Physics2DServer Space*.
+  contains functions to get the *VisualServer Canvas*, and the *Physics2DServer Space*.
 This allows creating 2D objects directly with the server API and using them.
 * The :ref:`VisualInstance<class_VisualInstance>` class, allows getting the scenario *instance* and *instance base* via the :ref:`VisualInstance.get_instance() <class_VisualInstance_method_get_instance>`